 According to media reports it is more than 12 years since auditors passed the accounts of the European Union.
 Yet we still let them take taxpayers' money!
 In 2005 they received a whopping £15 billion of British taxpayer's hard earned money.
 Would any other organisation be allowed to operate like this???
 Apparently horrendous amounts of money are "going astray" and despite attempts to plug the leaks the money is still being siphoned off... where to, I wonder? (a rhetorical question - this is far larger an issue than either a few unscrupulous people or organised crime could account for... this may sound like a 'dumb' comment but as its not as if the very survival of humanity depends on it - nor is it about TEOTWAWKI - anyway as this site is about [urban] transport, pollution, traffic congestion, etc., so perhaps this is not the best place to explore the possible answers).
 As most countries in the EU receive far more money than they contribute they wont want to "rock the boat" too much in case the resulting waves sees them losing out.
 Britain is one of only three countries which actually contributes more than it receives and if we stopped the flow of money until the leakages were plugged then we could reduce our contribution (without any financial loss to official schemes) - resulting in even more money to invest in our domestic transport systems.

 It is time that the British Taxpayer's money and the British nation's windfall fossil fuel wealth stopped being "cash cows" for the few...

 Passenger transport should be about public service - not shareholders earning dividends - aka taking money out of the system - especially when so much of that money originally came from taxpayers!!

-Time passes, yet some things do not change - in November 2008 it became known that 2007 was the 14th consecutive year that the accounts failed to be 'signed off' by the EU Court of Auditors as being accurate and reliable.
+Time passes, yet some things do not change - in November 2013 it became known that it was the 19th consecutive year that the auditors were refusing to give the EU's accounts a clean bill of health,

 Direct link to other Railways pages...